Impact of the COVID-19 pandemic on retail: Hazard controls

-The USA's Centers for Disease Control and Prevention has issued guidance for businesses and employers on COVID-19 prevention and management measures in the workplace.
-Engineering controls such as altered workspaces to allow physical distancing, plexiglass barriers, and improved ventilation are recommended.
-Administration controls such as training, symptom screening, routine cleaning, avoiding shared equipment and office space, staggered shifts, and flexible sick leave policies are strategies to keep employees safe and healthy.
-Personal protective equipment such as face coverings or gloves may be necessary depending on the job tasks.
+The US's Centers for Disease Control and Prevention issued guidance for businesses and employers on COVID-19 prevention and management measures in the workplace.
+Engineering controls such as altered workspaces to allow physical distancing, plexiglass barriers, and improved ventilation were recommended.
+Administration controls such as training, symptom screening, routine cleaning, avoiding shared equipment and office space, staggered shifts, and flexible sick leave policies were strategies to keep employees safe and healthy.
+Personal protective equipment such as face coverings or gloves were deemed necessary depending on the job tasks.

+Efforts to encourage social distancing to reduce airborne transmission affected spatial design principles used by retailers.